jarviscog/jarviscog/README.md

 👨‍🏭  [enhanced-flashbang](https://github.com/timmy6figures/enhanced-flashbang) is a hardware addon for the video game CS:GO.
 Whenever a flashbang goes off in the game, a real life flash goes off in your face!

 🎹 [Bertha2](https://github.com/boyesm/Bertha2) is a self-playing piano that plays itself!
 Sometimes streaming on Twitch, enter a Youtube link in chat and it will attempt to play it!

+📺 [NAND to Tetris](https://github.com/timmy6figures/nand-to-tetris) is a guided course where you build your own computer from the ground up, going from logic gates, to an ALU, to a compiler, to a Java-like high level language

 ## 🤝Reach out!